Rare event simulation for processes generated via stochastic fixed point equations: Proofs of results concerning running time of the algorithm

-for constants $\Theta_2(u) \to m_1^{-1}$ and $\Theta_3(u) \to m_2/m_1^2$, where $m_1$ and $m_2$ are the first and second moments of the ladder height distribution for the sequence $\{ \log A_i \}$; {\it cf.}\ the discussion following \eqref{pf4.2.6a} above.
-(The required moment condition needed for this convergence to hold are satisfied due to the differentiability assumption in $(H_1)$.)
-Finally, substituting this last bound and \eqref{pf4.2.a.1} into \eqref{pf4.2.a.2}, we obtain that for some constant $\bar{\Theta}$, uniformly in $u \ge u_0$,
+where $m_i$ denotes the $i$th moment of the ladder height distribution for the sequence $\{ \log A_i \}$; cf. the discussion following~\eqref{eq512} above.
+Substituting this last bound and~\eqref{pf42a1} into~\eqref{pf42a2}, we deduce that for some constant $\widebar{\Theta}$, uniformly in $u \ge u_0$ for some finite constant $u_0$,